ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 ![](./images/board4.jpg)

 In this example, we use ports from both the microcontroller as well as an external port expander chip.
+The port expander address is hard-wired to 7 via +5V on each of the three pins `A0` ... `A2`.

 The connections of the port expander chip are tabulated below.